 I am always drawn to water, the same way some people are mesmerized by the flames in a fireplace on a cold winter night.
 I was born and raised on an island, so I’m guessing islanders will always be drawn to water.
 Regardless of where the sounds of the water are coming from — the splash of a fountain, the waves at a beach, the rippling waters of a lake — my mind goes elsewhere.
 Like it does here, on this 8Km walking trail by the river Tejo in Lisbon.

 Lisbon by the river feels like you’ve left the city.
-The Tagus becomes so wide here that most people think they’ve reached the ocean already.
-And, in fact, at its mouth after Torre de Belém (Belém Tower), there is a very thin line between the two.
+The Tagus becomes so vast here that most people think they’ve reached the ocean already.
+And, in fact, at its mouth after Torre de Belém (Belém Tower), there is a fragile line between the two.

 I must confess Belém isn’t my favorite part of the city, although there are places you can’t miss here: the Mosteiro dos Jerónimos (Jerónimos Monastery), the Berardo Collection Museum at CCB, the Pastéis, the Palace and the Museum (the official President of the Portuguese Republic residence), the Museu dos Coches (Coach Museum), the Vasco da Gama gardens.
 But as you come up the stairs of the underground passage on the other side of Avenida Brasilia, everything changes.
 Your pace changes.
 You breathe deeply.
 You slow down.
 And the river pulls you in to walk along its side.

 The Portuguese have a Historical connection to the sea and sailing and you can easily tell: by the private boats and yachts at the small marinas along the walk, by the importance of remembering the age of Discoveries with Padrão dos Descobrimentos, by how Torre de Belém welcomes you in and out of Lisbon.

 From the tower to the Praça do Comércio in Lisbon downtown, the track is almost 8 Km long but don’t expect a straight route — this “lady” likes to lure you in.
-When it’s not your place to be in, it will gently divert you into inner streets and guide you back to the riverside when it’s acceptable again.
+When it’s not your place to be in, it will gently divert you into private streets and guide you back to the riverside when it’s acceptable again.